2023 Proctored Exam Dates

 Our placement exam is administered through Avant Placement.
 New students will receive an email with instructions and test codes in order to take the exam at home before arrival on campus.
-Test codes are also available in your admissions portal.
-Students will be notified of their scores and their recommended placement, which will also be noted in their Banner record (see above).
-Additionally, students who score high on this exam will be invited to take another proctored exam the first day of semester classes if they wish to seek exemption from the UMW language requirement.
+Students can see their scores in their Banner record (see above).
+Additionally, students who score high on this exam have to sign up for another proctored exam the first day of each semester if they wish to seek exemption from the UMW language requirement.
 Otherwise, they can take the recommended 300 level course.
-NOTE: Latin courses and placement exam is administered through the Department of Classics, Philosophy and Religion.
+NOTE: The Latin placement exam is administered through the Department of Classics, Philosophy and Religion.
 Click here for the Department of Classics, Philosophy and Religion website.

-You should only take a placement exam for a language that you have previously studied in high school.
+You should only take a placement exam for a language that you have previously studied in school.

 It is important to do well on this exam.
-Students who start at the lowest level will be taking 12 credits total to complete language requirement.
+Students who start at the lowest level will be taking 12 credits total to complete the language requirement.
 Testing into a higher level of language means more room for major or minor courses, or proceeding more quickly to advanced language studies.
 Students can prepare for the exam by reviewing previous language study, and by taking the Avant practice exam (linked here).

 By taking this test you are bound by the University of Mary Washington Honor Code.
 This means, that you are on your honor to take the placement test by yourself using no assistance during the test.
 You will not use any reference materials, nor will you have another person help you while you are taking the test.
 Likewise, you are not to download, print out, or in any way save this test.

-The equipment you will need for the exam include a PC, Mac, or Chromebook computer; a headset with microphone; and Chrome, or Safari internet browsers.
+The equipment you will need for the exam includes a PC, Mac, or Chromebook computer; a headset with microphone; and Chrome, or Safari internet browsers.
 For more information about the test and the technical requirements and to take a practice exam, please see this page before taking the Avant PLACE test: http://technology.umw.edu/helpdesk/language-placement-exam-support/